-Each year, the Virgin Group celebrates its best and brightest employees at the Virgin Stars Dinner.
-Hosted by Richard Branson, it’s an opportunity to recognise their achievements and reward each Virgin company’s Star of the Year.
+Each year, the Virgin Group celebrates its best and brightest employees at the Virgin Stars of the Year Awards.
+Hosted by the Branson family, it’s an opportunity to recognise Virgin employees’ achievements and reward each Virgin company’s Star of the Year.

 For two Virgin employees, however, it holds even more significance.
 Meet Robin and Kristi…

 Who are you, who do you work for and what do you do?

 I’m Robin!
 I work for Virgin Care in Devon as a Participation Worker for the child and adolescent mental health service.